mixpanel/docs/pages/docs/reports/apps/experiments.md

 Mixpanel will automatically populate the Experiment, Control, and Variant dropdowns within the report if sent in the proper format.

 Mixpanel scans for experiments that began in the date range you’ve selected for the report.
-If any are found, then they will appear under the “Tracked Experiments” sub-header.
+If any are found, then they will appear under the "Tracked Experiments" sub-header.
 To do this you must send data in the following format:

-**Event Name:** “$experiment_started”
+**Event Name:** "$experiment_started"

 **Event Properties:**

-- “Experiment name” - the name of the experiment to which the user has been exposed
+- "Experiment name" - the name of the experiment to which the user has been exposed
-- “Variant name” - the name of the variant into which the user was bucketed, for that experiment
+- "Variant name" - the name of the variant into which the user was bucketed, for that experiment

 An example track call would appear like this: